-Business turns ideas into financial, social and environmental benefits that can improve the quality of life of individuals, communities and entire societies.
+Business turns ideas into financial, social and environmental value.
+That value can make the world a better place by improving the lives of individuals, communities and entire societies.
 That's why studying Business matters.

-To prepare you for a successful and rewarding career in the dynamic and exciting world of business, the Business School has launched a new, innovative undergraduate learning experience that will give you the skills and knowledge today's employers are looking for.
+The Business School offers an innovative undergraduate learning experience that will give you the skills and knowledge today's employers are looking for.

-Our new business core is the closest learning experience you will get to the real world of business.
-You'll tackle real business challenges and see what it's like to work in different roles in a range of sectors and organisations.
+Our business core is the closest you will get to the real world of business in the classroom.
+You'll tackle grand challenges and see what it's like to work in different roles in a range of sectors and organisations.

-Business, perhaps more than any other discipline, gives you a wide range of career options.
-With a choice of 12 majors, covering all the most important aspects of business today, we look forward to helping you choose the degree or conjoint degree that will best prepare you for your future career.
+A business degree gives you a wide range of career options.
+The Bachelor of Commerce offers a choice of 12 majors, covering key disciplines, and our Bachelor of Property is designed to prepare you for a wide range of property careers.
+We look forward to helping you choose the degree or conjoint degree that will best prepare you for your future career or for further study.

-I know that for many of you, finishing your high school years during this pandemic has been a time of great uncertainty and change.
-As you prepare for your next step, you will find the University of Auckland Business School a welcoming and supportive place to learn.
+I know that for many of you studying at high school during this pandemic has been challenging.
+As you take your next step, you will find the University of Auckland Business School a welcoming and supportive place to learn.